Eudald1601/ARQSOFT/README.md

    - Local variables
    - Return values
 How to use clean architecture??
 Make that elements in one layer do not depend on elements that appear in outer layers.

+***COUPLING /DIP Final Words***
+1. Identifying breaks of DIP naming packages
+   -Include in the names of the packages name of the layer.

+2. Define more complex methods for reducing coupling.

+**Single Responsibility Principle (SRP)**

+Cohesion: Measurement of how strongly related and focused the responsibility of an element are.

+Element can be classes or packages.

+Goals of design

+Reducing as much as possible coupling increasing cohesion.

+Formulation 1:
+   - A class should have only one reason to change.
+A program usually must satisly requirements coming from differnet sources.
+      - Human resources
+      - Econmics
+      - Academic